frederic-perez/AmE-dictionary/data/dictionary.md

 __camper shell__
 __camper__ :two::hammer:
 __campers__ _Cars, trailers, boats & campers $45/month._
-__campground__ _Inshallah was a campground for indians, most likely Tonkawas but also possibly Comanches._
+__campground__ _n_ :two: An area used for setting up a camp or holding a camp meeting. _Leave the campground cleaner than you find it._ _Inshallah was a campground for indians, most likely Tonkawas but also possibly Comanches._
 __camphor__ _n_ :two::hammer:
 __campier__ _Campier presentations._
 __campiest__ _Birdcage was probably Nichol's campiest comedy._